It is important to note that your lawyer should still give you full and proper advice even if your divorce is uncontested.

 In a Contested Divorce, your lawyer must check if you are required to attend the Mandatory Parenting Program, send the HDB Query (if you own a HDB flat), and draft the Proposed Parenting Plan and Proposed Matrimonial Plan.
 There is also other work your lawyer must prepare.

-In contrast, in an Uncontested Divorce, your lawyer is not required to prepare the aforesaid papers.
-Instead, the paper work is simplified and your lawyer is only required to prepare and file the following divorce papers:
+In contrast, in an Uncontested Divorce, the paperwork is simplified, and your lawyer will prepare and file the following divorce papers:

 Once the papers are signed, they are filed in the Family Justice Court.
 If you are the spouse applying for a divorce, you are the plaintiff.
 Your spouse is the defendant.

 You can expect to have a hearing date for your Uncontested Divorce within 4 weeks of filing the papers.
 In an Uncontested Divorce, the divorce hearing is done in chambers without the parties or lawyers’ attendance.
 This means that no members of the public are allowed to watch the hearing.